The Practitioner Toolkit contains information and tools for issues arising in work with children, young people and families.

 Toolkits

-National Deaf Children Society Communication Tools - there are many other resources on the their website
+National Deaf Children Society Information and Support - there are many other resources for parents and professionals on the their website

 Eligibility criteria and other useful downloads are available from the SENNS Hearing Impairment Team - downloads are in the right hand column